Mhart12/tow-lots/README.md

-##Steps to run front-end:
+##Steps to run front-end and back-end

-1. npm install
+1. npm install in root directory
-2. npm start
+2. npm install in /client file
+3. yarn dev

 # tow-lots

-Working version of this project is here: https://mysterious-sands-83398.herokuapp.com/
+Working version of this project is here: https://kctowlots.herokuapp.com/

 Auction site where pictures are stored http://oaiauctions.hibid.com/